Jannat-tech/CodeAlpha_Titanic_EDA/README.md

 Objective:

-To perform Exploratory Data Analysis (EDA) and Data Visualization on the Titanic dataset using Python.
+To perform Exploratory Data Analysis (EDA)  dataset using Python.

 Tools Used:
 Python